 The Formal Elements: Art Elements (left) and Design Principles (right)

 Sketchbook notes: Comment on the areas in the film that you find most pleasing/interesting.
 Do your best to analyze why you find certain aspects to be visually interesting and how the formal elements and principles are “working.”
-Answer some of these questions in one page: what kinds of colors are used? do you recognize any color systems like analogous or complementary? how is movement created? how is balance achieved (is it symmetrical or asymmetrical)? where do you see examples of emphasis or contrast?
+Answer some of the following questions in your notes.
+What kinds of colors are used?
+Do you recognize any color systems like analogous or complementary?
+How is movement created?
+How is balance achieved (is it symmetrical or asymmetrical)?
+Where do you see examples of emphasis or contrast?
 Consider any other questions you feel are significant.

 Sketchbook homework: Look at the non-objective “chance” images that you cut out for homework last week.
 Choose two that are visually interesting to you.
 Consider the significance of balance, contrast, emphasis, movement, pattern, rhythm, and unity in making your choices.
 Then spend at least 40 minutes drawing and shading these two chance compositions in your sketchbook.